jjalbr1/Clean-Sweep-Vacuum-Cleaner/README.md

   - `O` = Obstacle

 ## How to Run
-1. Clone the repository to your local machine:
+1. Clone the project:
    ```bash
    git clone <repository-url>
    ```

-2. Navigate to the project directory:
+2. Go to the project folder:
    ```bash
    cd <project-directory>
    ```

-3. Compile the project using your preferred Java IDE or directly via the command line:
+3. Compile the project:
    ```bash
    javac Main.java
    ```

-4. Run the `Main` class:
+4. Run the program:
    ```bash
    java Main
    ```

-5. Ensure the CSV file (e.g., `floorplan.csv`) is in the correct path, and modify the file path in `Main.java` as needed.
+5. Make sure the CSV file (e.g., `floorplan.csv`) is in the right place, and update the file path in `Main.java` if needed.

-## Project Structure
+## Project Files

 - **CleanSweepVacuum.java**
-  Handles the vacuum's movement, cleaning, and interaction with the floor plan.
+  Manages the vacuum’s movement, cleaning, power usage, and logging.

+- **ActivityLogger.java**
+  Tracks and saves the vacuum’s actions for troubleshooting.

 - **FloorPlan.java**
-  Loads the floor plan from a CSV file, stores the grid of surface types, and provides methods to interact with the floor plan.
-Also includes a method to display the grid in the console.
+  Loads the floor plan from a CSV file, tracks obstacles, and surface types.

 - **DirtSensor.java**
-  Detects if a tile is dirty and handles the cleaning process.
+  Detects dirt and manages cleaning.

 - **PowerManagement.java**
-  Manages the vacuum's battery power, tracking consumption based on surface types, and provides a recharge method.
+  Tracks and recharges battery power based on movement and cleaning.

 - **SurfaceSensor.java**
-  Stub class that can be expanded for detecting different surface types.
+  Detects the type of surface under the vacuum.

 - **SurfaceType.java**
-  Enum defining the different types of surfaces on the floor (e.g., Bare Floor, Low-Pile Carpet, High-Pile Carpet, Obstacle, etc.).
+  Lists types of surfaces (e.g., Bare Floor, Carpet, Obstacle).

 - **Direction.java**
-  Enum that defines the four movement directions (North, South, East, West) and handles coordinate changes based on direction.
+  Lists four directions (North, South, East, West) and moves coordinates accordingly.

 - **Main.java**
-  Entry point to the program, loads the floor plan, initializes the vacuum, and demonstrates basic movement and cleaning functionality.
+  Runs the program, loads the floor plan, and starts the vacuum.

 ## Authors
 - SE 459 Group 1